Multi-step Jailbreaking Privacy Attacks on ChatGPT: Introduction

-To fill the mentioned gap, in this work, we conduct privacy analyses of state-of-the-art LLMs and study their privacy implications.
-We follow the setting of previous works to evaluate the privacy leakage issues of ChatGPT thoroughly and show that previous prompts are insufficient to extract personal information from ChatGPT with enhanced dialog safety.
-We then propose a novel combination of jailbreak and Chain-of-Thoughts (CoT) prompts to extract private information from ChatGPT successfully.
+To fill the mentioned gap, in this work, we conduct privacy analyses of the state-of-the-art LLMs and study their privacy implications.
+We follow the setting of previous works to evaluate the privacy leakage issues of ChatGPT thoroughly and show that previous prompts are insufficient to extract personally identifiable information (PII) from ChatGPT with enhanced dialog safety.
+We then propose a novel \lhr{multi-step jailbreaking} prompt to extract PII from ChatGPT successfully.
 What's more, we also study privacy threats introduced by the New Bing, an integration of ChatGPT and search engine.
 The New Bing changes the paradigm of retrieval-based search engines into the generation task.
-Besides privacy threats from memorizing the training data, the new paradigm may provoke more vicious privacy threats.
-In this paper, we demonstrate the free lunch possibility for the malicious adversary to extract private information from the New Bing with almost no cost.
+Besides privacy threats from memorizing the training data, the new paradigm may provoke unintended PII dissemination.
+In this paper, we demonstrate the free lunch possibility for the malicious adversary to extract personal information from the New Bing with almost no cost.
+Our contributions can be summarized as follows:\footnote{Code is publicly available at \url{https://github.com/HKUST-KnowComp/LLM-Multistep-Jailbreak}.}